Pycord-Development/pycord/docs/api.rst

     .. warning::

         Overriding this event will not call :meth:`Bot.sync_commands`.
-        As a result, :class:`ApplicationCommand`s will not be registered.
+        As a result, :class:`ApplicationCommand` will not be registered.

 .. function:: on_shard_connect(shard_id)